Parallel repetition of local simultaneous state discrimination: The binary-symmetric-channel game

 A binary symmetric channel (BSC) with error $\alpha\in[0,1/2]$ is a channel with a single bit of input that transmits the bit without error with probability $1-\alpha$ and flips it with probability $\alpha$, see \cref{fig:BSC}.
 In this section, we study a particular LSSD problem: the binary-symmetric-channel game, originally introduced in \cite[Example 1]{majenz2021local}, where a referee sends a bit to Alice and Bob over two identical and independent binary symmetric channels, both with error probability $\alpha$, see \cref{def:BSCgame} for a formal definition.
 In \cite{majenz2021local}, an explicit optimal classical strategy for this game is shown and its corresponding optimal winning probability for every $\alpha$ is obtained.
 Moreover, the authors show that the winning probability cannot be improved by any quantum nor no-signalling strategy.
 In addition, they show that if two copies of the game are played in parallel for $\alpha=1-\frac{1}{\sqrt{2}}$, there is an explicit optimal classical strategy that performs better than repeating the optimal classical strategy for a single copy of the game twice and, as a consequence, quantum and no-signalling optimal strategies must perform better than repeating the respective optimal strategies for a single copy of the game.

-In \cref{sec:parallelrepetitionBSCgame}, we study the parallel repetition of the BSC game and for the case of two copies, we provide the optimal classical, quantum and no-signalling values, showing that for most of the values of $\alpha$, the classical, quantum and no-signalling values coincide (and in most of the cases the optimal values are obtained just by repeating the optimal strategy for a single copy of the BSC game).
-Nevertheless, for certain values of $\alpha$, the classical and quantum values coincide but there is no-signalling advantage.
+In \cref{sec:parallelrepetitionBSCgame}, we study the parallel repetition of the BSC game and, for the case of two copies, we provide the optimal classical, quantum and no-signalling values, showing that for most $\alpha$ the three values coincide (and in most of the cases the optimal values are obtained just by repeating the optimal strategy for a single copy of the BSC game).
+Nevertheless, for certain values of $\alpha$, the classical and quantum values coincide but there is a no-signalling advantage.

-In \cref{sec:threecopiesBSC}, we provide the optimal no-signalling winning probabilities for the $3$-fold parallel repetition of the BSC game and we study the `good' classical and no-signalling strategies for arbitrary number $n$ of parallel rounds of the BSC game in \cref{sec: arbitrary copies BSC}.
+In \cref{sec:threecopiesBSC}, we provide the optimal no-signalling winning probabilities for the three-fold parallel repetition of the BSC game.
+We study the `good' classical and no-signalling strategies for arbitrary number $n$ of parallel rounds of the BSC game in \cref{sec: arbitrary copies BSC}.

 \begin{definition}[Example~1 in \cite{majenz2021local}] Let $X,Y$ and $Z$ be independent binary random variables such that $X$ is uniformly random, i.e., $\Pr[X=1] = 1/2$, and $\Pr[Y=1] = \Pr[Z=1] = \alpha$ for $\alpha \in [0,1/2]$.
-Let $A:=X\oplus Y$ and $B:=X\oplus Z$, and denote the joint probability mass function of $(X,A,B)$ by $\textrm{P}^{\alpha}_{\s{XAB}}$.
-The binary-symmetric-channel (BSC) game is defined as the task of simultaneously guessing $X$ from $A$ and $B$. \end{definition}
+Let $A:=X\oplus Y$ and $B:=X\oplus Z$, and denote the joint probability mass function of $(X,A,B)$ by $P^{\alpha}_{\s{XAB}}$.
+The \emph{binary-symmetric-channel} (BSC) game is defined as the task of simultaneously guessing $X$ from $A$ and $B$. \end{definition}

-\begin{prop}[Example~1 in \cite{majenz2021local}] For every $\alpha\in[0,1/2]$, the optimal classical, quantum and no-signalling winning probabilities for the BSC game are equal and given by
+\begin{prop}[Example~1 in \cite{majenz2021local}] For every $\alpha\in[0,1/2]$, the optimal classical, quantum and no-signalling winning probabilities for the BSC game $P^\alpha$ are equal and given by

 \end{prop}

 The optimal winning probability for $\alpha \in [0,1-1/\sqrt{2}]$ is achieved by the strategy where Alice and Bob output the input they received.
 The intuition behind this strategy is that for `small' $\alpha$, the bits they receive most likely have not been flipped.
 Notice that if Alice and Bob were playing this game without having to coordinate their answers, such a strategy would be optimal for all $\alpha$.
 In fact, the optimal strategy for `high'-noise BSC channels, $\alpha \in (1-1/\sqrt{2}, 1/2]$, is achieved by both parties outputting some previously agreed bit.